yosemitebandit/vebsite/content/notes/website-thinkin.md

 I mean, that's ok for the blog stuff, but the projects section should be fun..

+there are lots of interesting [typographical glyphs](https://dev.w3.org/html5/html-author/charref) to play with

 on urls, what a wonderful timesink..
 [this site](http://www.manythings.org/vocabulary/lists/l/words.php?f=noll06)
 helped me find some interesting words for mashing together.